visgl/luma.gl/docs/api-reference/core/canvas-context.md

 ## Canvas Size Management

 While an `OffscreenCanvas` only has one size, `HTMLCanvasElements` effectively has three different sizes:
-- The CSS size, being the size in "logical units" of the canvas
+- The *CSS size*, being the size in "logical units" of the canvas
-- The pixel size, being the exact number of pixels covered by the canvas
+- The *device pixel size*, being the exact number of "screen pixels" covered by the canvas
-- The drawing buffer size, being the size of the texture created to render into the canvas.
+- The *drawing buffer size*, representing the "hidden" system texture created to render into the canvas.

 Notes:
+- For best results, the drawing buffer should match the device pixel size.
+The `autoResizeDrawingBuffer` and `useDevicePixels` props will ensure this.
+- However, significant memory savings are possible by using say half resolution drawing buffers.
 - If the drawing buffer size doesn't exactly match the pixel size, undesired effects like moire patterns can result.The `CanvasContext` pixelWidth and pixelHeight members tracks the exact pixel size (called the "device pixel content box" in browser APIs) is surprisingly hard.